wcgordon1/lamplighter/manuscript/publish/ch3_Harbor_Suds.md

 "The salt acts like a circuit breaker," Ms. Kestrel explained as she worked.
 "It doesn't solve the problem, but it gives us time to work safely."

 Next came the chalk.
 Ms. Kestrel drew a series of connected lines on the wall beside the vent, creating a pattern that looked like a ladder laid on its side.
-Each rung was precisely spaced, and she took care to connect the pattern to the building's structural elements—the metal frame around the vent, the electrical conduit that ran along the wall, the bolts that held the vent cover in place.
+Each rung was precisely spaced, and she took care to connect the pattern to the building's structural elements: the metal frame around the vent, the electrical conduit that ran along the wall, the bolts that held the vent cover in place.

 "Lattice pattern," she said.
 "It distributes the pressure to anchors that can handle the load.
 Think of it as adding support beams to a collapsing structure."